Psychiatric-Mental Health Nurse Practitioner, Master's

-- Our program is offered in both full- and part-time settings through an online or hybrid/Flex format.
+- Our program is offered in both full- and part-time settings through an online format.

 - Students have the opportunity to complete clinical requirements in nationally-ranked clinical facilities throughout the Lehigh Valley.

 - You'll experience a broad range of clinical settings including hospitals, care facilities, and hospital-to-clinic settings.